 I recently made an Ancestress Altar.

-It was suggested to me by my coach, Anne Davin, as a way to honour a woman in my ancestral line that personified the qualities of the heroine (a theme I’m playing with a lot these days).
+It was suggested to me by my coach, Anne Davin, as a way to honour a woman in my ancestral line that personified the qualities of a heroine (a theme I’m playing with a lot these days).

 I choose my paternal grandmother, Bridget.